Does your business rely mostly on the online shopping site?

 - Secure login and password to the site (FTP, SSH, MySQL, etc.);

 - Close folders from being viewed (through htaccess);

-- Filtration of sql queries (protection from sql injections);
+- Filtration of SQL queries (protection from SQL injections);

-- Access to individual server ip;
+- Access to individual server IP;

 - Sometimes file extensions substitution is used.

-Misha has also underlined once again the need to hide mistakes (sometimes this makes it possible to see the directory tree).
+Misha has also underlined the need to hide mistakes once again (sometimes, this makes it possible to see the directory tree).

-Serhiy, another backend developer, added the advice
+Serhiy, another backend developer, added the advice:

-- not to use one password for everything.
+- don’t use one password for everything.